esposem/coco-pattern/README.md

     azure:
       type: Standard_D8s_v5
 ```
-1. `mkdir ./ocp-install && mv openshift-install.yaml ./ocp-install`
+1. `mkdir ./ocp-install && mv install-config.yaml ./ocp-install`
 2. `openshift-install create cluster --dir=./ocp-install`

 #### Configuring secrets / params
-1. Setup `values-secret-coco-pattern.yaml` from the template
+1. `cp values-secret.yaml.template ~/values-secret-coco-pattern.yaml`
-1. If you have not previously, run `./scripts/gen-ssh-key-azure.sh`
+1. If you have not previously, run `./scripts/azure/gen-ssh-key-azure.sh`
 2. If you have not previously, run `./scripts/gen-kbs-keys.sh`
-3. Populate the azure details between those that must be known already (CLIENT_ID etc) and using, when logged into `az`, `sh ./get-azure-details.sh`
+3. Populate the azure details between those that must be known already (CLIENT_ID etc) and using, when logged into `az` and `oc`, `sh ./scripts/azure/get-azure-details.sh`
+1. Create an htpasswd in `~/ocp.htpasswd`
 4. Update `charts/all/sandbox/values.yaml` with the appropriate azure details
 5. Recommended: Disable the kata config until system is up.